 According to Statista, by the end of 2021, the number of smartphone users in the world exceeded 6 billion people.
 And the number of mobile app downloads in 2021 was 230 billion.
-They are used for various purposes – for work and solving financial issues, calling transport, delivering food, and so on.
+They say mobile web apps are used for various purposes – for work and solving financial issues, calling transport, delivering food, and so on.
 But the most popular are programs for communications – chats and social networks.

 For apps to perform their functions properly and be reliable assistants in all of the above issues, they must be tested thoroughly before entering the market.
-In this article, we will discuss what makes automated testing of mobile apps unique, what tools are used for it most often, and how to choose the best mobile automation framework.
+In this article, we will discuss what makes automated testing of mobile apps unique, what tools are used for it most often, and how to choose the very best mobile app testing automation framework.

 Table of Contents